 These changes have a direct effect on investors, who are required to keep up with the pace of change.
 As a result, today’s corporations make every attempt to provide their stakeholders with a transparent, consistent, and up-to-date review of business activities and value.
-These measures sure seem to pay off: In fact, according to a Thomson Reuters Extel survey, the top 10 European companies with best shareholder communications outperformed the market by 28.8% .
+These measures sure seem to pay off: In fact, according to a Thomson Reuters Extel survey, the top 10 European companies with the best shareholder communications outperformed the market by 28.8% .

 Among these tools, video still stands out from the rest: Its versatile and interactive qualities qualify it as a highly-engaging, multipurpose tool that can support a host of enterprise use cases in various ways.
 Some common IR purposes for video are product videos, quarterly reports, AGMs, and change management.
-In the following white paper, we will discuss these purposes and how they contribute to efficient IR communication flow.
+In the following white paper, we will introduce 4 types of videos for investor relations and explain how they contribute to efficient IR communication flow.

 Rich media is a visual aid that characterizes the anatomy of a modern IR website.
 It allows enterprises to leave a stronger and more emotional impression in comparison with standard data blocks.
-Product videos are an integral part of rich media: They highlight a product’s main assets, provide bite-size content that’s easy to take in, and resonate quickly and effortlessly with each viewer.
+Product videos are an integral part of rich media: They highlight a product’s main assets, provide bite-sized content that’s easy to take in, and resonate quickly and effortlessly with each viewer.

 Tip: Since product videos are complementary and serve a primary purpose, it’s best to keep them short and simple.
 According to Hubspot, a video should never exceed two minutes.
-That may not seem like much, but remember: First impression is everything.
+That may not seem like much but remember: First impression is everything.
 Pair your most compelling arguments with illustrative animation and squeeze the resulting combination into a beautiful yet small package to create a lasting impression.